The Sunday Reset Routines Every Woman Needs

 The beauty of a Sunday reset is that it’s something you can define for yourself.
 On a personal level, only we know the tasks, projects, workload, and duties that demanded our attention during the week prior, so how we choose to recharge may look different for everyone.
 Some may feel the need to tackle weekend chores or run a few errands, while others could find that an hours-long binging spree of their favorite TV show or simply doing nothing, can do the heart some good.

 Resetting your time, space, and mind over the weekend is all about listening to your body and honoring your needs.
 When you pause and reflect on what will make you feel the most productive, you gradually discover what a successful Sunday reset looks and feels like for you.
-And by taking some time to plan and reflect, you allow yourself to approach the new week from a place of ease.
+By taking some time to plan and reflect, you allow yourself to approach the new week from a place of ease.

 But what kind of reset could be right for you?
 Let’s consider the following: are there things you could scratch off your to-do list to put your mind at ease?
 Did this week drain you and now you need to catch up on rest?
 Are you looking to get ahead of a demanding week?
-If you’ve found yourself agreeing with at least one of these scenarios, we’ve put together a couple of tips to inspire your next Sunday reset needs.
+If you’ve found yourself agreeing with at least one of these scenarios, we’ve put together a couple of tips to inspire your next Sunday reset routine needs.

 The Sunday reset routine for the woman who thrives on productivity: